SH111-A/-Website-Mobile-Friendly/README.md

-Features
+Features:
-Desktop layout with horizontal navigation aligned to the right
+1.Desktop layout with horizontal navigation aligned to the right

-Two-column content layout with text and images side-by-side on wide screens
+2.Two-column content layout with text and images side-by-side on wide screens

-Mobile-friendly design with stacked navigation and content columns
+3.Mobile-friendly design with stacked navigation and content columns

-Font size adjustments for readability on small screens
+4.Font size adjustments for readability on small screens

-Responsive images that scale within their containers
+5.Responsive images that scale within their containers

-Prevents horizontal overflow and scrolling issues
+6.Prevents horizontal overflow and scrolling issues

 How to Use
-Open index.html in any modern web browser.
+1.Open index.html in any modern web browser.

-Resize the browser window or use developer tools to simulate different device widths.
+2.Resize the browser window or use developer tools to simulate different device widths.

-Observe the layout adjusting for desktop and mobile views.
+3.Observe the layout adjusting for desktop and mobile views.

 Technologies
-HTML5
+#HTML5

-CSS3 (Flexbox and Media Queries)
+#CSS3 (Flexbox and Media Queries)

 Some images
 When you open with liveServer